 The race is directed by long-time race directors David and Rhonda Lee, who started the event in 2006 (originally as Ridge to Bridge).

-The Peak to Creek Marathon, a 26.2 mile foot race from Jonas Ridge to Brown Mountain Beach, returned to Burke County on October 26, 2013.
-The race started at the U.S. Post Office in Jonas Ridge and followed a scenic course through the Pisgah National Forest to Brown Mountain Beach Resort in Caldwell County.
+The Peak to Creek course starts at the U.S. Post Office in Jonas Ridge and follows a scenic route through the Pisgah National Forest to Brown Mountain Beach Resort in Caldwell County.

 The Peak to Creek Marathon is an unusual course, featuring nearly 2,800 of elevation loss over the first half of the race.
 This guarantees some very fast times over the first 13 miles.
 It can also mean some very sore legs for those who come unprepared.
 For many of the runners, it is the descent that is one of the most attractive features of the race, and many of these runners see an opportunity to improve their chances of finishing the race quickly enough to qualify for entry into the world’s oldest and most prestigious event, the Boston Marathon.

 One of the keys to the longstanding success of the event is the support of the marathon’s volunteers.
 Dozens of energetic and enthusiastic supporters hand out water and energy drinks each year at aid stations along the 26.2 mile course, direct the runners along the route, and hand out finisher’s medals and blankets at the finish line.